 Almost half of the 2017 CIO 100 organisations have experienced a security breach within the last 12 months.
 CIOs are now integrating security training and awareness programmes to help protect their organisations against incoming threats.

-CIO UK recently spoke to TalkTalk Business COO Duncan Gooding on how they are still overcoming their massive 2015 security breach, which resulted in £400,000 in fines and losses of £60 million.
+CIO UK recently spoke to TalkTalk Business COO Duncan Gooding on how the company is still overcoming its infamous 2015 security breach, which resulted in £400,000 in fines and losses of £60 million.
 (See also: TalkTalk Business COO Duncan Gooding on security strategy since 2015 cyberattack)

 "We have developed a new and more confident governance and assurance structure that takes a more objective approach to architecture and security.
 We have introduced FAIR [factor analysis of information risk] as a risk management and assessment methodology that allows a more balanced, less risk-averse approach.
 It has been used in assessing risks for both live systems and proposed changes and is allowing us to save time and effort later on.